adibender/coalitions/cran-comments.md

 ## Reverse dependencies

-There are no reverse dependencie
+There are no reverse dependencies

+## Additional notes
+* Fixed CRAN "incoming" issues